AyazDyshin/solid-planner-app/README.md

 ## Steps to run the application
 ## Download the code

-Get the application code from [https://github.com/AyazDyshin/solid-planner-app] https://github.com/AyazDyshin/solid-planner-app
-By either downloading the code or cloning the repository.
+Get the application code from https://github.com/AyazDyshin/solid-planner-app by either downloading the code or by cloning the repository.
 ### Installing dependencies

 Go to the root directory of the application and run the following command in the terminal to install all dependencies: